Natural capital: Internationally agreed standard

 The System of Integrated Environmental and Economic Accounting (SEEA) contains the internationally agreed standard concepts, definitions, classifications, accounting rules and tables for producing internationally comparable statistics on the environment and its relationship with the economy.
 The SEEA is a flexible system in the sense that its implementation can be adapted to countries' specific situations and priorities.
 Coordination of the implementation of the SEEA and ongoing work on new methodological developments is managed and supervised by the UN Committee of Experts on Environmental-Economic Accounting (UNCEEA).
 The final, official version of the SEEA Central Framework was published in February 2014.

 In March 2021, the United Nations Statistical Commission adopted the SEEA Ecosystem Accounting (SEEA EA) standard at its 52nd session.
 The SEEA EA is a statistical framework that provides a coherent accounting approach to the measurement of ecosystems.
 Ecosystem accounts enable the presentation of data and indicators of ecosystem extent, ecosystem condition, and ecosystem services in both physical and monetary terms in a spatially explicit way.
 Following its adoption, the Statistics Division of the United Nations Department of Economic and Social Affairs (UN DESA) in collaboration with the United Nations Environment Programme (UNEP) and the Basque Centre for Climate Change (BC3) released the ARIES for SEEA Explorer in April 2021, an artificial intelligence-powered tool based on the Artificial Intelligence for Environment and Sustainability (ARIES) platform for rapid, standardized and customizable natural capital accounting.
-The ARIES for SEEA Explorer was made available on the UN Global Platform in order to accelerate SEEA’s implementation worldwide.
+The ARIES for SEEA Explorer was made available on the UN Global Platform in order to accelerate SEEA's implementation worldwide.

 Private sector approaches

-Some studies envisage a private sector natural capital 'ecosystem', including investors, assets and regulators.
+Some studies envisage a private sector natural capital 'ecosystem', including investors, assets and regulators.Classification of natural capital aids decisions makers and the ability of governments and businesses to monitor their natural capital assets.
+There are several proposed systems to classify natural capital into parts, such as land or timber, however many of them do not include all aspects of natural systems.

+One approach has been the invention of Natural Asset Companies a form of investment in natural capital.

+Several governments have implemented policies to incentivize the private sector to protect natural capital.
+The operations and practices of businesses have not dramatically altered.